kadena-community/kadena.js/packages/tools/kadena-cli/README.md

 ```
 kadena account details --account="myalias" --network="mainnet" --chain-id="1"
 ```
+Note: Fungible type is retrieved from the account alias file.

 using account name:

 ```
 kadena account details --account="k:PUBLIC_KEY" --network="mainnet" --chain-id="1"
 ```
+Note: Specify `--fungible` if using an account name.
+Defaults to "coin" if not provided.

 **Chain ID Range:**